 Despite what you may think, you don’t just want a low acquisition cost, you want to know the proportion of this cost to what a customer spends in your company.
 Because until you know what a customer is worth, their acquisition cost is totally arbitrary.

-For instance, If you’re selling $1 burgers at McDonalds, you can’t afford to pay a a full dollar to advertise to a one-time buyer.
+For instance, If you’re selling $1 burgers at McDonald’s, you can’t afford to pay a full dollar to advertise to a one-time buyer.
 But if you have a high-level coaching product selling for $1000, paying $1 to get a customer is chump change.
-Even paying $500 is not big deal because you’ll have double that income when they eventually buy.
-But there’s more nuance here, because if the customer buys more than once, everything changes as you can justify paying an even higher customer acquisition cost.
+Even paying $500 is not a big deal because you’ll have double that income when they eventually buy.
+But there’s more nuance here because if the customer buys more than once, everything changes as you can justify paying an even higher customer acquisition cost.
 That’s why Customer Lifetime Value is essential.

 Bonus: Customer Lifetime Value

 Want to bump up your CLV to be larger?
-Try adding upsells and add-on options to your products – you know, the little things on a checkout page that say “while you’re at it, why not buy X too for a low price”.
+Try adding upsells and add-on options to your products – you know, the little things on a checkout page that says “while you’re at it, why not buy X too for a low price.”
 Even if only a few customers accept, that’s an increase to CLV and it takes no active effort beyond creating the initial offer.
 Looking at these KPIs is a backdoor to business success.

 You might not have the nicest website, you might not even have the largest customer base, but if you have a good monthly recurring revenue, low churn rate, and high customer lifetime value, you’re successful and there’s nothing to stop you from scaling.